samshady/samshady.github.io/_posts/2020-02-04-best-productivity-upgrades-under-50.md

 **The easiest and free way** to achieve this is to put some books or cardboard boxes on your table and use them for extra height.

-However if you want a less messy option, [use a standing desk with adjustable height](amzn.to/382jeg6).
+*However if you want a less messy option, [use a standing desk with adjustable height](amzn.to/382jeg6).*

 Here's our top recommendation:

 **[SHW Height Adjustable Mobile Laptop Stand](https://assoc-redirect.amazon.com/g/r/https://www.amazon.com/dp/B073KTXFLS?tag=yesnobuybuy-20)**

 ![SHW Standing desk recommendation for standing up more](/assets/img/uploads/standing-desk.png "Best Standing desk with adjustable height")

+# Write Down Your Thoughts

+Writing down your ideas is a great way to clear up some space in your mind.

+Remembering and keeping everything organized in the brain is hard.

+ When we externalize this process by taking out the information and organizing it on something else, we let the brain focus on other important tasks.

+It lets us process that information better and faster and also create new ideas without worrying about forgetting something.

+The easiest way to do this is to write down everything using the classic pen and paper method.